 Wasted food and our planet

 Wasted food has a big impact on our planet.
-If it were a country, it would be the third largest emitter of greenhouse gases, behind China and the United States.
-Globally, that’s around 8% of all greenhouse gas emissions contributing to the climate crisis.
+Globally, it accounts for 8% of all greenhouse gas emissions, contributing to the climate crisis.
 Bottom line: Minimizing wasted food is an essential piece of the puzzle to mitigate the effects of climate change.

 At Spoonfuls, we believe that, whenever possible, food should fulfill its intended purpose of feeding people.
 That’s why we rescue and distribute more than 80,000 pounds of excess food every week and encourage people to minimize food waste at home (see the round-up of related reading below).
 But for food scraps that can’t be consumed, think banana peels and pineapple tops, composting is better for our planet than landfilling.